septianrezaandrianto/appfuxion-techincal-test/README.md

 2. Import the postman collection from postman-collection folder in this project to your postman.

-3. If you want to run this project using CMD / Terminal write this script mvn spring-boot:run on your cmd or terminal.
+3. mvn spring-boot:run : Use this script for running this project using CMD / Terminal.

+4. mvn clean test : Use this script for running unit testing this project using CMD / Terminal.

 ## I provide some services: